aurimas13/Road-App/README.md

 1. Run `flask run` on the terminal and make note of the localhost from `Running on http://127.0.0.1:5000.
 2. Create the SQLite database by running `flask db init`, `flask db migrate -m "users table"` and `flask db upgrade`.
-3. Fetch data from API's of [weather conditions](https://eismoinfo.lt/weather-conditions-service?id=%271166%27) and [traffic intensities](https://eismoinfo.lt/traffic-intensity-service#) to the created database.
-To do that run `python fetch.py` at the directory of the app or simultaneously refer to [Cron Job](#cron-job) to make data be fetched regularly.
+3. Fetch data from API's of [weather conditions](https://eismoinfo.lt/weather-conditions-service?id=%271166%27) and [traffic intensities](https://eismoinfo.lt/traffic-intensity-service#) to the created database. by running `python fetch.py` at the directory of the app or simultaneously refer to [Cron Job](#cron-job) to make the data be fetched regularly.
 4. Look into the SQLite database to identify ids you wish to get averages of through `sqlite3 app.db` by running basic SQL command like `select * from weather` or `select * from traffic` and record either a single id like `ids=381` or multiple like `ids=381,404,1222`